LukeShu/leaguer/docs/DesignDocument.md

 # Purpose

-The purpose of this document is to outlay the desgin, intent, and structure of the Project Leaguer tournament organizing software.
+The purpose of this document is to outlay the design, intent, and structure of the Project Leaguer tournament organizing software.

 Released under an open license, Project Leaguer leverages powerful web